HarshitKaushik/java-cheat-sheet/README.md

 E --> L[Unix Instructions]
 C -->|bytecode| F[Linux  JVM]
 F --> M[Linux Instructions]
 C -->|bytecode| G[Any other platform JVM]
-G --> N[Linux Instructions]
+G --> N[Any other platform Instructions]
 ```

 ### JDK vs JVM VS JRE

-- JVM (Java Virtual Machine)
+- JVM - Java Virtual Machine
   - runs the Java bytecode.
-- JRE
+- JRE - Java Runtime Environment
   - JVM + Libraries + Other Components (to run applets and other java applications)
-- JDK
+- JDK - Java Development Kit
   - JRE + Compilers + Debuggers

 ### ClassLoader

-- Find and Loads Java Classes!
+- Finds and loads Java classes!
+Class loaders are responsible for loading Java classes during runtime dynamically to the JVM (Java Virtual Machine).

 Three Types
 - System Class Loader - Loads all application classes from CLASSPATH
 - Extension Class Loader - Loads all classes from extension directory
 - Bootstrap Class Loader - Loads all the Java core files

+A bootstrap or primordial class loader is the parent of all the others.
+This is because **the bootstrap class loader is written in native code**, not Java – so it doesn't show up as a Java class.
+Due to this reason, the behavior of the bootstrap class loader will differ across JVMs.

 Order of execution of ClassLoaders
 - JVM needs to find a class, it starts with System Class Loader.
 - If it is not found, it checks with Extension Class Loader.
-- If it not found, it goes to the Bootstrap Class Loader.
+- If it is not found, it goes to the Bootstrap Class Loader.
-- If a class is still not found, a ClassNotFoundException is thrown.
+- If a class is still not found, a **ClassNotFoundException** is thrown.

 ### First Java Program